-Heavy Duty D iesel Trucks (cont.)
-General The equipment owner shall: Requirements Maintain fleet compliance with the Statewide Truck and Bus Rule without utilizing Applicable to Program-funded equipment until the specified timeframe.
-ARB will post and update All Truck information on the Program website describing operational deadlines and when the Project Program-funded vehicle will become eligible to be included in the equipment Options owner's fleet compliance strategy for the applicable project option.
-For the duration of the project life, the equipment owner shall: Commit to move goods a majority of the time.
-Maintain California base-plated registration or California IRP, except as described in Eligible Equipment previously listed including no out-of-state and non-California IRP registration. - Commit to 100% California-only operation (or 90% California operation as selected by the equipment owner).
-Commit to at least 50% of travel within the four California trade corridors.
-Agree to accept an on-board electronic monitoring device at any time.
-Maintain collision/comprehensive insurance on the replacement truck for replacement projects.
-General Requirements Program requirements for engines for repower or replacement projects must be certified by an ARB Executive Order for on-road use with the following: Applicable to • 2010 emissions - 0.20 grams per brake-horsepower hour (g/bhp-hr) or less NOx All Engines (FEL and CERT values) and 0.01 g/bhp-hr or less PM (CERT value). for Repower Class 8 truck - intended service of Heavy Heavy Duty (HHD) for diesel engines or or Heavy Duty Otto (HDO) for applicable alternative fuel vehicles.
-Replacement Class 7 truck - intended service of Medium Heavy Duty (MHD) or HHD for diesel Project engines or HDO for applicable alternative fuel vehicles.
-Options Class 6 truck - intended service of MHD for diesel engines or HDO for applicable alternative fuel vehicles.
+Maintain fleet compliance with the Statewide Truck and Bus Rule without utilizing Program-funded equipment until the specified timeframe.
+ARB will post and update information on the Program website describing operational deadlines and when the Program-funded vehicle will become eligible to be included in the equipment owner's fleet compliance strategy for the applicable project option.

+- Commit to move goods a majority of the time. - Maintain California base-plated registration or California IRP, except as described in Eligible Equipment previously listed including no out-of-state and non-California IRP registration. - Commit to 100% California-only operation (or 90% California operation as selected by the equipment owner). - Commit to at least 50% of travel within the four California trade corridors. - Agree to accept an on-board electronic monitoring device at any time. - Maintain collision/comprehensive insurance on the replacement truck for replacement projects.

+Program requirements for engines for repower or replacement projects must be certified Requirements by an ARB Executive Order for on-road use with the following: 2010 emissions - 0.20 grams per brake-horsepower hour (g/bhp-hr) or less NOx (FEL and CERT values) and 0.01 g/bhp-hr or less PM (CERT value).

+- Class 8 truck intended service of Heavy Heavy Duty (HHD) for diesel engines or Heavy Duty Otto (HDO) for applicable alternative fuel vehicles.
+Class 7 truck - intended service of Medium Heavy Duty (MHD) or HHD for diesel - engines or HDO for applicable alternative fuel vehicles.
+Class 6 truck - intended service of MHD for diesel engines or HDO for applicable - alternative fuel vehicles.
 Class 6-8 trucks - all heavy duty hybrid or electric vehicles shall follow ARB's Heavy Duty Hybrid Electric Vehicle Certification Procedure.

+Program requirements for trucks (new or used) purchased for replacement projects must meet the following:

+Applicable to All Trucks Replacement

-General Program requirements for trucks (new or used) purchased for replacement projects Requirements must meet the following: Applicable to Original manufacturer's GVWR: All Trucks ○ Class 8 (33,001 lbs or greater).
-Replacement Class 7 (26,001 - 33,000 lbs).
-(New or Used) Class 6 (19,501 - 26,000 lbs).
-Project • Same weight classification range (Class 8, Class 7, or Class 6) as the existing truck, Options except under the following conditions: • Replacement of 2 eligible trucks for 1 new truck under Option (2) and the funding amount is based on the highest weight classification of the two existing trucks, or the weight classification of the new truck, whichever is less.
-Replacement required by the equipment owner in order to meet a vocational need, as approved by the local agency, and the funding amount is based on the weight classification of the existing or new truck, whichever is less. • Replacement of a Class 7 truck with a Class 8 truck, or a Class 8 truck with a Class 7 truck, as long as both trucks have a HHD engine, and the funding amount is based on the weight classification of the existing or new truck, whichever is less.
-Maximum truck VMT, with odometer verification during post-inspection: Class 8 (less than 500,000 miles).
-Class 7 (less than 250,000 miles).
-Class 7 (less than 250,000 miles).
-Class 6 (less than 250,000 miles).
-Original equipment manufacturer engine installed in a chassis of the same model year, make, and configuration as was originally provided from the truck manufacturer when the chassis and engine were both new. manuracturer when the chassis and engine were both new.
+- Original manufacturer's GVWR:

+- Class 8 (33,001 lbs or greater).

+- Class 7 (26,001 33,000 lbs).

+- Class 6 (19,501 26,000 lbs).

+- Same weight classification range (Class 8, Class 7, or Class 6) as the existing truck, except under the following conditions:

+- Replacement of 2 eligible trucks for 1 new truck under Option (2) and the funding amount is based on the highest weight classification of the two existing trucks, or the weight classification of the new truck, whichever is less.

+- Replacement required by the equipment owner in order to meet a vocational need, as approved by the local agency, and the funding amount is based on the weight classification of the existing or new truck, whichever is less.

+- Replacement of a Class 7 truck with a Class 8 truck, or a Class 8 truck with a Class 7 truck, as long as both trucks have a HHD engine, and the funding amount is based on the weight classification of the existing or new truck, whichever is less.

+- Maximum truck VMT, with odometer verification during post-inspection:

+- Class 8 (less than 500,000 miles).

+- Class 7 (less than 250,000 miles).

+- Class 6 (less than 250,000 miles).

+- Original equipment manufacturer engine installed in a chassis of the same model year, make, and configuration as was originally provided from the truck manufacturer when the chassis and engine were both new.